dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 A list of commands can be found in the [Command reference](dbt-commands) section of these docs.

+### dbt Semantic Layer

+The dbt Semantic Layer enables data teams to centrally define important business metrics like `revenue`, `customer`, and`churn`, in the modeling layer, for consistent application within downstream data tools, including BI and metadata management solutions.
+The result?
+Less duplicative coding for data teams, and fresher insights for data consumers.

+The Semantic Layer has 3 major features:

+- Connect to dbt via the [Metadata API](https://docs.getdbt.com/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-querying) to import metric definitions
+- Explore metrics that are pre-defined in dbt projects
+- Query metrics via the dbt Server and analyze their data

+See [dbt Semantic Layer](https://docs.getdbt.com/docs/introduction#dbt-commands) for more information on defining metrics and partner integrations.

 ## What does the workflow for using dbt look like?
 There’s two main ways of working with dbt -- using the web-based Integrated Development Environment (IDE) in dbt Cloud, or using the Command Line Interface (CLI).